brainstormforce/wp-freshdesk/readme.txt

 (Please don't do this in production, you will almost certainly break something!)

-1. Checkout the current development version from https://github.com/brainstormforce/wp-freshdesk/tree/devp
+1. Check out the current development version from https://github.com/brainstormforce/wp-freshdesk/tree/master

 == Screenshots ==

-1. Settings screen for general configurationsbetween WordPress and Freshdesk.
+1. Settings screen for general configurations between WordPress and Freshdesk.
 2. List of all he available shortcodes.
 3. SSO settings page.
 4. Display Settings.